Locally linear representation for image clustering: Locally Linear Representation

-Our basic idea derives from a widely-accepted assumption in manifold learning that a topological manifold is a topological space that is locally homeomorphic to an Euclidean space.
-It implies that the intra-subspace points not only can linearly represent each other, but also are close to each other in terms of Euclidean distance.
-However, most previous works only focused on one aspect of them and accordingly developed linear representation based algorithms and pairwise distance based algorithms.
-As discussed in Section \uppercase\expandafter{\romannumeral1}, these methods encountered some problems.
+Our basic idea was derived from a theoretical result in manifold learning that a topological manifold is a topological space which is locally homeomorphic to an Euclidean space~\cite{Roweis2000}.
+It implies that in a subspace, mutually adjacent points can provide the linearly representation for each other.
+This inspire us to construct the similarity graph by solving the following optimization problem:

-Fig.~\ref{fig1} gives a toy example to illustrate the limitations of PDS and LRS and show the effectiveness of our approach.
-It is clear that either PDS or LRS will wrongly find the nearest neighbors for point $A$, while our approach will get the correct answer by selecting the points not only belong to the same subspace with $A$, but also are close with $A$ in terms of pairwise distance.